SoulTieGames/Aquarion/README.md

 # Aquarion
-EZ-Flash Omega CFW
+EZ-Flash Omega Custom theme.
-This CFW is based on both the open source EZ_-Flash FW, and Sterophonick's simpleLight theme (https://github.com/Sterophonick/SimpleLight).
+This theme is based on both the open source EZ_-Flash FW, and Sterophonick's simpleLight theme (https://github.com/Sterophonick/SimpleLight).
 Kudos!
 All the features of simpleLight are included with this release, along with added features (menu music, additional options, etc).